 - Metrics for measuring the results of your marketing efforts for feedback

-How having a marketing plan helps you as a business owner
+How having one helps you as a business owner

 Overall thinking about your business marketing goals and the best methods of executing those goals will pay off.
 You just have to learn how.